luksops/code-test-kaboodle/README.md

 Design and build a basic prototype listing UI for Accommodations and Rooms, similar to what you might see on booking.com, populated from the given data in the two json files.

-Accommodation display should show:
+Accommodation display should show (Visible at homepage):

 - Accommodation Name
 - Description
 - Type
 - Facilities

-Room display should show:
+Room display should show (Visible on clicking a accommodation from homepage that has rooms available):

 - Room Name
 - Room Type